★★★★★ Kristeligt Dagblad

 During the show CC looks forward to presenting six special 24-hour screenings of The Clock, where audiences can experience the work in its entirety, covering the full span of a day and night.
-More information on these will follow on the website under events and on social media.

 The Clock first premiered in London in 2010 and has since been exhibited worldwide in more than twenty venues, including the Centre Pompidou, Paris (2011); Museum of Modern Art, New York (2012); San Francisco Museum of Modern Art (2013); and Guggenheim Bilbao (2014).

 About Christian Marclay

 For more than thirty years, Christian Marclay has been exploring the connections between the visual and the audible, creating works in a wide range of media, including sculpture, video, photography, collage, music, and performance.